Robspin/deno-fresh-blog/data/posts/should-the-metaverse-be-written-in-javascript.md

 Who knows what the future will bring.
 Perhaps we will in fact live in 20 by 30 storage units, unhappy in the real world and finding relief in the metaverse.
 One thing I do know, I would rather hang out in a decentralized metaverse built by a community of Javascript developers then Mark Zuckerbergs Meta.

-Lets end with another great Snow Crash excerpt.
+Let's end with another great Snow Crash excerpt.

 &nbsp;